FabianoCarregas/WUP/README.md

 # Gnarus Warm Up

-This little project looks after my workmates on the matter of warming up the alura's env's to be deployed, instead of clicking in every little button Now you can drink your coffee and relax a bit by the time this bot can do it for ya :)
+This little project looks after help my dear workmates on the matter of warming up the deployment machine environment to be deployed, instead of clicking in every little button Now you can drink your coffee and relax a bit by the time this bot can do it for ya :)
-You can also contribute to the project by reporting a problem or checking an issue.

 ## to run the project follow the steps bellow

-By following the steps below, you'll be able to open the project on the ide of your preference and contribute to the project if you wish for, but if you do, before you push your branch is important to create a new .exe with your modification for the others that you use can be beneficiaries of your improvement.
+By following the steps below, you'll be able to open the project on the ide.
-To do it the follow the step "create .exe"

 ### Py lib's
 Selenium